 What is CPRA and How Does it Affect CCPA?

-When the CCPA passed, it was considered groundbreaking legislation that gave new control and protections to private citizens over their personal data — similar to the General Data Protection Regulation in Europe.
-Since implementation, the CCPA helps individuals have greater transparency and power over their online footprint.
+The California Consumer Privacy Act (CCPA), according to California Privacy Protection Agency, “gives consumers certain rights over the personal information businesses collect about them and requires businesses to inform consumers about how they collect, use, and retain their personal information.”
+When the CCPA passed, it was considered groundbreaking legislation that gave new control and protections to private citizens over their personal data — similar to the General Data Protection Regulation (GDPR) in Europe.

 - The right to know about the personal information a business collects about them and how it is used and shared;